Greenland: Languages

-Kalaallisut is the language of West Greenland, which has long been the most populous area of the island.
-This has led to its de facto status as the official "Greenlandic" language, although the northern language Inuktun is spoken by 1,000 or so people around Qaanaaq, and East Greenlandic (Tunumiisut) by around 3,000.
-Each of these varieties is nearly unintelligible to the speakers of the others.
-Inuktun is closer to the Inuit languages of Canada than it is to other Greenlandic, and some linguists consider Tunumiit to be a separate language as well.
-A UNESCO report has labelled the other varieties as endangered, and measures are now being considered to protect East Greenlandic dialect.
+West Greenland has long been the most populous area of the island, and this has contributed to its variety of Greenlandic, Kalaallisut, becoming the de facto official language of Greenland.
+Around 3,000 people speak East Greenlandic (Tunumiisut) and nearly 1,000 around northern Qaanaaq speak Inuktun.
+North Greenlandic is closer to the Inuit languages of Canada than it is to other Greenlandic.
+Each of these varieties is nearly unintelligible to the speakers of the others and some linguists consider Tunumiisut to be a separate language altogether.
+A UNESCO report labelled the other varieties as endangered, and measures are now considered to protect the East Greenlandic dialect.